xinzhou93/CS280A/content/Project 5B.md

   </figure>
 </div>

 Each image shows 4 instances of each digit (0-9) generated with CFG ($\gamma=5.0$).
 At epoch 1, digits are recognizable but noisy, showing that class conditioning is already working.
 By epoch 5, the digits are much cleaner with clear class separation.
 At epoch 10, high-quality digits with consistent style within each class are generated.

-The constant learning rate (1e-3) without scheduler achieves comparable results to the scheduled version.
+To simplify training, I removed the ExponentialLR scheduler and compensated by using a lower constant learning rate (1e-3 instead of 1e-2).
+The original scheduler decayed LR from 1e-2 to 1e-3 over 10 epochs, so using 1e-3 throughout provides stable training without the complexity of scheduling.

 # Part 3: Bells & Whistles